ERICA MARTINEZ CAIN, M.S., LPC, LCDC

 Having worked extensively in residential treatment settings both federal and state, Erica developed a special interest in working with criminal offenders, helping victims of crime, and assisting criminal justice system personnel – all parties of law enforcement, legal professionals, and law students.

 Erica’s current clinical work includes providing individual, couple, and group therapy and providing presentations and workshops regarding mental health and wellness for an array of audiences throughout the community.
-Her experience has included consulting in schools on mental health and suicide prevention/(AFSP), leading parenting groups, helping college students in transition, and providing grief groups for suicide survivors.
+Her experience has included consulting in schools on mental health and suicide prevention/(AFSP), helping college students in transition, and providing grief groups for suicide survivors.
 She has also provided consultations for graduate students and mental health practitioners.
-Other clinical experience includes private practice, long-term residential drug treatment and mental health, provided a community support group, provides counseling to the homeless community, and offender rehabilitation and reentry.

 "You can talk with a high degree of privacy and not be concerned about appearing foolish, about very personal matters.
 I will not impose you with advice or opinions but rather help you solve your own problems in a way that works for you.
-I rarely give advice, however, I may occasionally give advice when asked but not always."
+I rarely give advice; however, I may occasionally give advice when asked but not always."

 Picture